ItsADanny/GLR.PopquizProject/README.md

 # GLR-Popquiz.project
 A GLR School project for which we had to create a Popquiz for the teachers of our school.
-This was a special project assigned to a small group of 4 student (which included me)
+This was a special project assigned to a small group of 4 student (which included me).
+This project was started in my second year of studie at Grafisch Lyceum Rotterdam.